Julieum 4 Perum: Production

 R. V. Satheesh left his corporate job in the USA to attempt to make it as a film maker in Tamil cinema and trained under R. Parthiepan.
-The director revealed that the film would revolve around a "dog napping" and would focus on the situational comedy of the incident, with his dog named Lucky playing a pivotal role.
-The idea for the film was based upon the widespread dog-napping which hard occurred in California during 2014.
-Television actor Amudhavanan was selected to play a leading role, while George Vijay, previously seen in Mani Ratnam's Kadal (2013) and Balaji Mohan's Maari (2015), was also picked for a lead role.
+The director revealed that the film would revolve around a "dognapping" and would focus on the situational comedy of the incident, with his dog named Lucky playing a pivotal role.
+The idea for the film was based upon the widespread dognapping which hard occurred in California during 2014.
+Television actor Amudhavanan was selected to play a leading role, while George Vijay Nelson, previously seen in Mani Ratnam's Kadal (2013) and Balaji Mohan's Maari (2015), was also picked for a lead role.

 Soundtrack

 The film's music was composed by Raghu Sravan Kumar, while the audio rights of the film was acquired by Trend Music South.
 The album released on 5 September 2016 and featured five songs.